 5. Guest Posting on Industry Related Blogs

 Your competition is your best friend to help you get a lead or two for your business.
 Build connections with influential bloggers in your industry.
 You can follow them on social networks.
 Get in touch with them and ask questions about your industry-relevant topics.

 After that, you can send an article pitch on a specific topic.
 They will most likely say yes if you have a credible business blog of your own and a portfolio to back up your claims.

 Please make sure to leave a link to your website in the author bio of the blog.
 So people can read more about your business and your other blog posts.

 6. Group & Forum Postings

 You should join your industry-related forums, blogs, and groups in whichever field you choose to become an expert in.
 You can also join groups on LinkedIn, Facebook, and subreddits.

 There must be countless forums in your industry where you can collaborate with like-minded people, help people, and make connections.

-Freelancing is more about building connections rather than building a portfolio.
+Freelancing is more about building connections rather than creating a portfolio.

 A portfolio would help, but connections can take your freelance business to a new level.

 7. Get Freelance Work using Online Job Boards & Classifieds

-There are local classified and job boards almost in every major city and country.
+There are local classified job boards in every major city and country.
 You can post your services and reply to the job posting on these job boards and classified websites.

 I haven’t personally tested this method, but here’s a good Reddit thread on this topic on /r/freelance.
 Please give it a read and try it.
 Let me know in the comments below if you get a good response with this method.
 I will update the post.

 8. Local Networking to Find Freelance Work

-If you are a people person, you will do great in connecting with people in local networking events.
+You will do great in connecting with people at local networking events if you are a people person.
 There are a lot of networking events going on in different parts of the world.